 This prospectus is part of a registration statement on Form S-1 that we filed with the Securities and Exchange Commission (the "SEC") using the "shelf" registration process.
-Under this shelf registration process, the selling securityholders may, from time to time, sell the securities offered by them described in this prospectus.
-We will not receive any proceeds from the sale by such selling securityholders of the securities offered by them described in this prospectus.
-This prospectus also relates to the issuance by us of the shares of common stock issuable upon the exercise of any Warrants.
-We will not receive any proceeds from the sale of shares of common stock underlying the Warrants pursuant to this prospectus, except with respect to amounts received by us upon the exercise of the Warrants for cash.
+Under this shelf registration process, the Selling Securityholder may, from time to time, sell the securities offered by it described in this prospectus.
+We will not receive any proceeds from the sale by such Selling Securityholder of the securities offered by it described in this prospectus.

-Neither we nor the selling securityholders have authorized anyone to provide you with any information or to make any representations other than those contained in this prospectus or any applicable prospectus supplement or any free writing prospectuses prepared by or on behalf of us or to which we have referred you.
-Neither we nor the selling securityholders take responsibility for, and can provide no assurance as to the reliability of, any other information that others may give you.
-Neither we nor the selling securityholders will make an offer to sell these securities in any jurisdiction where the offer or sale is not permitted.
+Neither we nor the Selling Securityholder have authorized anyone to provide you with any information or to make any representations other than those contained in this prospectus or any applicable prospectus supplement or any free writing prospectuses prepared by or on behalf of us or to which we have referred you.
+Neither we nor the Selling Securityholder take responsibility for, and can provide no assurance as to the reliability of, any other information that others may give you.
+Neither we nor the Selling Securityholder will make an offer to sell these securities in any jurisdiction where the offer or sale is not permitted.